close

 Table of contents

-2. Analysis of Social Credit System Through Confucianism Theory
+1. Examination of the Social Credit System Through the Lens of Confucian Theory

 Human rights have recently been grounded firmly as a universal, cross-cultural concept that affects the way operations are undertaken.
 Social credit, as a system introduced by the Chinese government, has some impacts on these universal human rights.
 The system monitors and assesses people's and businesses' behaviors and assigns them credit scores that define how good they can be considered for benefits within the country.
 By rating the citizens’ behaviors from their day-to-day activities, the government intends to establish a problem-free society.
 The Chinese government clearly wants to create a reality where bureaucratic pettiness can significantly manage people’s rights.
 Confucianism theory provides a way of life that emphasizes governmental and personal morality, sincerity and justice, and correctness of social relationships.
 Focusing on the concept of Confucianism, the social credit system developed by the Chinese government is not compatible with universal human rights.